Master of Education in School & Applied Child Psychology

 UBC will support coordination efforts, provide guidance, and offer professional development for field supervisors.
 However, practicum and internship placements are dependent on district capacity and agreement, and therefore cannot be guaranteed without confirmed local support.

-To support this process, students are encouraged to use the attached letter to school districts when initiating contact and exploring potential placement opportunities
+To support this process, students are encouraged to use this attached letter to school districts when initiating contact and exploring potential placement opportunities

 Important Expectations & Considerations